EberlyODL/heympbook/the_crooke_s_tube.md

 We will not discuss the details of these two interesting discoveries in this class but feel free to look into this more yourself if you are interested.

-Note that Crookes tubes are the early predecessor of cathode ray tubes used for early TV screens!
+Note that Crooke's tubes are the early predecessor of cathode ray tubes used for early TV screens!